symfony/symfony-docs/frontend/encore/vuejs.rst

         render: h => h(Hello)
     });

-First, this file's gonna call the component Hello from the components folder.
-Once the component is found, Vue gonna instantiate a new Root component and attach your component to the HTML element which contain the app identifier.
+This fill calls the `Hello` component from the `components` directory.
+Once the component is found, Vue will instantiate a new Root component and attach your component to the HTML element which contain the app identifier.

-Now, let's build the Hello component:
+Now, build the ``Hello`` component:

 .. code-block:: html